IamRFC1918/fintsToOFX/README.md

 Get Transactions via fints (HBCI) and safe them in a OFX File

 ## Dependencies
-Please use pip to install these Modules first: pip install fints lxml
+Please use pip to install these Python-modules first: pip install fints lxml

 ## Parameters
-The Script is contolled by a config File (settings.yml) in yaml Syntax.
-This Parameters must be definied:
+The scripts config File (settings.yml) is in yaml Syntax.
+This parameters must be defined:

 ```yaml
 account: